nehapatlolla/Foundation-Course/notes3.md

 Migration projects where the requirement is clear, it takes min of the 6 months period

-We have 2 release cycles. but in agile 12 releases, ina month 2 sprints are done.
-1 sprint for develoment and other is for the development.
+We have 2 release cycles. but in agile 12 releases, in a month 2 sprints are done.
+1 sprint for develoment and other is for the testing.

 ## implementation of the agile- Scrum